Blogs > Grooming

 dog nail trimming

 Is your dog in need of a paw-dicure?
 Trimming your dog’s nails is an essential part of dog hygiene and grooming.
 Luckily, with a little practice, the right dog accessory, and a little know-how, you can cut your dog’s nails as easily as a pro.
-So, what do you need to know to trim your dog’s nails?
+So, what do you need to know about dog nail trimming?

 Why Do Dogs Need Their Nails Trimmed?